bazelbuild/bazel/site/docs/install-windows.md

 software and some setup in your environment to run Bazel.
 For details, see the [Windows requirements](windows.html).

-_<sup>1</sup>Note that Bazel includes an embedded JDK 8, which can be used even if a JDK is already installed. bazel-<version>-without-jdk-installer-windows-x86_64.sh is a version of the installer without embedded JDK 8.
-Only use this installer if you already have JDK 8 installed._
+**Note:** Bazel includes an embedded JDK, which can be used even if a JDK is already installed. `bazel-<version>-without-jdk-installer-linux-x86_64.sh` is a version of the installer without an embedded JDK.
+Only use this installer if you already have JDK 8 installed.
+Later JDK versions are not supported.

 #### Install using Chocolatey